 Depth – 1.42 m

-If you are planning to retreat yourself by visiting a place around the water body, consider the lakes.
+If you are planning to retreat by visiting a place around the water body, consider the list of natural and artificial lakes in India mentioned in this write-up.
 There are many largest lakes in India that are known to be the country’s pride.
 These lakes offer irrigation facilities to nearby places and are perfect for a quick trip with family and friends.